Mocking a file system in Go

 functions and was later adopted by Bjarne Stroustrup in C++ in early 1980s.
 In

-C++ we could define abstract base class with methods similar to DirReader
+C++ we could define abstract base class with methods similar to DirReader.

 Actual implementation

-which would use an actual OS file system
+The actual implementation of DirReader which would use an actual OS file system

 is rather straightforward.
 Let’s start from defining a new type which will

-represent single (non-recursive) directory - FlatDir
+represent single (non-recursive) directory - FlatDir.

 type FlatDir struct {